Denise And Michael Kellen Foundation Inc

 EIN: 47-3440549

 Important Note: This foundation does not accept unsolicited requests for funds.
-Applications are not accepted; the foundation makes contributions only to preselected charitable organizations.
+Applications are not accepted; the foundation makes contributions only to preselected charitable organisations.

 Overview